-Dairy products or milk of various types (including whole milk, buttermilk, skim milk,), yoghurt, cheese (like.
-Swiss cheese, cottage cheese, cheddar cheese), and ice cream are dairy products.
-Of all milk products, milk, yoghurt and cheese are known to be the best sources of calcium.
+Dairy products or milk of various types (including whole milk, buttermilk, skim milk,), yogurt, cheese (like.
+Swiss cheese, cottage cheese, and cheddar cheese), and ice cream are dairy products.
+Of all milk products, milk, yogurt and cheese are known to be the best sources of calcium.

 FSSAI Guidelines for Milk Packaging

-The FSSAI has issued special guidelines to ensure the safepackaging of essential milkproducts.
-Advanced in technology over the last few years not only introduce new methods of packaging but also innovative machines offering auto packaging of items.
-The new innovations in the field of packaging are efficient and alsohelps to preserve the milk and milk products for a longer duration.
+The FSSAI has issued special guidelines to ensure the safe packaging of essential milk products.
+Advanced in technology over the last few years not only introduced new methods of packaging but also innovative machines offering auto packaging of items.
+The new innovations in the field of packaging are efficient and also helps to preserve milk and milk products for a longer duration.

 Various packaging material popular for storage of milk and milk products include cans, pouches, Cartons, bottles, or tetra packs.
 Soft pouches are the most chosen form of packaging because of easy handling, environmental-friendly, and cost-effectiveness.

 FSSAI, make sure that the procedures ®ulations are in accordance with the food packaging Safety and Standards.
-The key focus remains on eliminating the options of changing the contents of the package without tampering the pack and that each packet which is ready for sale to the end customerfulfills with the food packaging regulations in India.
+The key focus remains on eliminating the options of changing the contents of the package without tampering the pack and that each packet that is ready for sale to the end customer fulfills with the food packaging regulations in India.

 Key FSSAI guidelines related to packaging specifications of milk and product related to milk

-- Filling of milk into containers should be mechanically done; and also sealing of container should be carried out automatically.
+- Filling of milk into containers should be mechanically done; and also sealing of containers should be carried out automatically.

 - Since milk is a fresh dairy product, hence the packaging or wrapping once used, may not be reused for other products.
-The exemption is offered for those containers where re-use of container is safe/secure and would not create any impact on consumer health.
+The exemption is offered for those containers where reuse of the container is safe/secure and would not create any impact on consumer health.

 - Its mandatory to put milk and milk products in a special room provided for storage, immediately after the packaging is done.